-Road trip ideas from Nashville include journeys to some of the most unique American natural attractions.
-Mammoth Cave is one such that is both a national park and a World Heritage Site.
+You can road trip from Nashville to some of the most unique American natural attractions.
+Mammoth Cave is one such that is both a national park and even a World Heritage Site.

-Above all Mammoth Cave is known as the cave that never ends.
-It’s the longest cave system in the world.
-With over 400 miles (644 km) of explored passageways it’s fair to call it the endless cave.
+Above all, Mammoth Cave is known as the cave that never ends.
+It’s the longest cave system in the world with over 400 miles (644 km) of explored passageways — so far.

-That the cave temperature is constant at 54°F (12°C) also makes it a great year round destination.
+That Mammoth Cave’s temperature is constant at 54°F (12°C) also makes this a great year-round destination.
 Road trips from Nashville to Mammoth Cave are appreciated in every season of the year.

 Where to stay

-In the neighboring towns Horse Cave, Cave City and Park City you find places to stay near Mammoth Cave.
-The three gateway towns are located just 10 to 15 minutes by car from the cave.
+The neighboring towns of Horse Cave, Cave City and Park City offer places to stay near Mammoth Cave.
+These gateway towns are located just 15 to 25 minutes by car from the cave.

 - Driving distance: 110 mi / 177 km

 - Driving time: 2 h

-In roughly two hours you get from the streets of Music City to Huntsville in Alabama.
-For its rich space history the city in northern Alabama is nicknamed Rocket City.
+In roughly two hours, you get from the streets of Music City to Huntsville in Alabama.
+For its rich space history, the northern Alabama city is nicknamed Rocket City.